Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Literature Review

 To develop a robust model for EPF, it is essential to first review the existing literature:\\ Previous studies revealed several gaps.
 First, expert-based statistical models are rarely compared directly with advanced ML approaches (\cite{nowotarski2018recent} and \cite{ziel2016forecasting}).
 In addition, to the best of our knowledge, no prior studies have explicitly integrated linear expert models and ML-based models together to exploit their complementary linear and nonlinear capabilities.

 Second, most ML and DL research in EPF has concentrated on two main directions: (1) benchmarking the performance of various DL architectures (\cite{mujeeb2019deep}), and (2) designing hybrid DL models that combine multiple architectures, such as convolutional neural networks (CNNs) and LSTM networks (\cite{ahmad2019electricity,kuo2018electricity,xie2018day}).
 However, these studies typically omit comparisons with established state-of-the-art statistical models.
 For instance, (\cite{ugurlu2018electricity}) investigated RNNs for electricity price prediction, but restricted the analysis to a single market and benchmarked only against relatively simple statistical models such as seasonal ARIMA and Markov regime-switching.
 Although other DL methods were considered, the study did not evaluate their performance against simpler ML models.\\ While advanced RNN variants such as LSTMs are commonly used in EPF (\cite{meng2022electricity}), there is no conclusive evidence that these increasingly complex architectures consistently produce better forecasts.
 Particularly, comparisons with the basic Elman RNN are often absent, even though standard DNNs remain widely used and are considered state-of-the-art in EPF (\cite{chinnathambi2018deep} and \cite{lago2021forecasting}).
 Similar findings have emerged in financial forecasting, where \cite{dautel2020forex} compared LSTM, GRU, simple RNN, and FNN for exchange rate forecasting and found that while deep models can perform well, they are also hard to train and tune.
-In some cases, simpler architectures matched or even outperformed more complex ones, especially in terms of trading profitability.\\ Motivated by these observations, we propose an EPF framework that combines an expert model with a standard Elman RNN and Kalman filter model.
+In some cases, simpler architectures matched or even outperformed more complex ones, especially in terms of trading profitability.
+In the same vein, the Elman RNN is preferable to more complex LSTM-based models in short-term predictions of stochastic processes because the additional complexity of sophisticated architectures often yields marginal gains that cannot be statistically distinguishable \cite{hewamalage2023forecast}.\\ Motivated by these observations, we propose an EPF framework that combines an expert model with a standard Elman RNN and Kalman filter model.
 Using this design, we can assess each component's contribution as a stand-alone and exploit the strengths of both approaches.

 Thirdly, NNs have one major disadvantage despite their advantages.
 It involves optimising a nonlinear, nonconvex loss function over a large parameter space, which can lead to local minima, slow convergence, or reduced robustness.
 With many weights and layers, overfitting becomes a concern since noise is incorporated into the learned patterns.
 Despite numerous mitigation methods, they remain challenging (\cite{bejani2021systematic} and \cite{baldassi2023typical}).\\ This is addressed in our approach through adaptive hyperparameter optimisation via Optuna, which allows the model to explore and select optimal configurations, learning rates, architectural settings, and regularisation parameters without manual trial and error.
 This, along with rolling-window evaluation, ensures that the model remains adaptable, retraining on the most recent market conditions and maintaining strong performance over time.